M66B/FairEmail/FAQ.md

 The use of expired keys, inline encrypted/signed messages and hardware security tokens is not supported.

-If you are looking for a free (test) S/MIME certificate, see [here](http://kb.mozillazine.org/Getting_an_SMIME_certificate) for the options.
+If you want a free S/MIME certificate, [see here](https://acme.castle.cloud/)
-Please be sure to [read this first](https://davidroessli.com/logs/2019/09/free-smime-certificates-in-2019/#update20191219) if you want to request an S/MIME Actalis certificate.

 Posteo offers cheap certificates, [see here](https://posteo.de/blog/neu-bei-posteo-smime-zertifikate-erstellen-und-sofort-nutzen) (German).